Breaking down data rules from around the globe

 According to the Personal Information Protection Act of South Korea, all data handlers must follow the following principles while handling the personal data of South Korean users:

-1. Consent.
-Data handlers must obtain explicit consent from individuals before collecting their personal information.
+2. Lawful basis for data processing.
+The main basis for processing is data subject's consent.
+Data controllers must obtain explicit consent from individuals before collecting their personal information.
 This consent must be informed and freely given, which comes as a response to a clearly written and understandable privacy notice regarding of how individuals’ data will be used.

-To sum up, the PIPA provides detailed obligations and very strict requirements for personal data processing, like prior notification, opt-in consent, data minimization, need for the Data Protection Officers, and heavy sanctions prescribed by law.
+To sum up, the PIPA provides detailed obligations and very strict requirements for personal data processing, like prior notification, opt-in consent, purpose limitation, data minimization and retention, need for the Data Protection Officers, and heavy sanctions prescribed by the law.
 This makes the law one of the strictest data protection laws in the world.

 Use CookieScript Consent Management Platform, which can help you comply with all major privacy laws, including the Personal Information Protection Act of South Korea.